Alcohol Sensor- Pinout and Interfacing with Arduino

 Conclusion

 Setting up alcohol sensors shouldn’t be hard.
 You can follow this guide to understand how the devices work and unlock the full potential of your MQ3 device.
-However, maintain it well to extend its service.
+However, maintains it well to extend its service.
 For instance, store the device away from corrosive gases that invite corrosion and lower sensitivity.
 Alkalis, silicon steam, and freezing conditions also affect sensitivity.
 Lastly, If you have questions on this component, talk to us

 Avatar photo